smx06/go-civitai-downloader/README.md

 * *Big* refactor for download and image modules.
 * *Important:* There have been changes to some of the argument names and config names to simplify them, refer to Configuration section for the new names.
 * New `--model-version-id` for `download` and `images` to target a specific version ID.
 This will generally override some other arguments.
+* Similarly there is now a `--model-id` which will target an entire model.
 * When downloading images with `--model-images` and `--version-images` this now uses the concurrency amount set.
 * Added a `clean` command which will scan the downloads directory and remove any .tmp files left over from failed or cancelled downloads.
 * The `db verify` command will now return what models are missing or have invalid hashes, and prompt the user to redownload them.
+* A new `--all-versions` flag for `download` which will download all versions of a model, not just the latest.
+The latest is by default.

 ## Caveats

 Civitai is a beast of its own, especially the API.
 There are some things to note:

 * The api information returned sometimes is inaccurate, hash values can sometimes be incorrect, or required fields for this app to function are missing.
-* At the moment, this application will only download the latest version of a model.
 * I've tested this fine downloading all WAN Video LORAs, but I can't guarantee it will work for all model categories.
+So far so good.
 * Sometimes .tmp files are left over, probably due to failed hash or downloads.
+You can run `clean` to remove them.

 ## Building